nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 > **`ssm()`**

-&#x1F535; For an introduction, consider a univariate model.
+&#x1F535; First, consider a simple univariate model.
 We write the **states** as _x<sub>t</sub>_ and the **observations** as _y<sub>t</sub>_.

 &emsp;&emsp;_x<sub>t</sub> = &alpha; + &phi; x<sub>t-1</sub> + w<sub>t</sub>_    &nbsp;&nbsp; and &nbsp;&nbsp; _y<sub>t</sub> = A x<sub>t</sub> + v<sub>t</sub>_<br/>

 where  _w<sub>t</sub> ~ iid N(0, &sigma;<sub>w</sub>)_ &perp;   _v<sub>t</sub> ~ iid N(0, &sigma;<sub>v</sub>)_ &perp; _x<sub>0</sub> ~ N(&mu;<sub>0</sub>, &sigma;<sub>0</sub>)_

-&#x1F535; Let's try fitting the model to the global temperature series.
-You have to give initial estimates and then the script fits the model via MLE.
+&#x1F535; We'll fit the model to one of the global temperature series.
+To use the script, you have to give initial estimates and then the script fits the model via MLE.
 The initial values of &mu;<sub>0</sub> and &sigma;<sub>0</sub> are chosen automatically.

 ```r
 u = ssm(gtemp_land, A=1, alpha=.01, phi=1, sigw=.01, sigv=.1)